1. Introduction

 open_bitstream_unit[i] - i-th byte of the AV1 open bitstream unit (As defined in section 5.3 of [AV1]).

-It is the responsability of the TS muxer to prevent start code emulation by escaping all the forbidden three-byte sequences using the emulation_prevention_three_byte (always equal to 0x03).
+It is the responsibility of the TS muxer to prevent start code emulation by escaping all the forbidden three-byte sequences using the emulation_prevention_three_byte (always equal to 0x03).
 The forbidden sequences are defined below.

 Within the ts_open_bitstream_unit() payload, the following three-byte sequences shall not occur at any byte-aligned position :